Silver market reboots century-old price benchmark

-The final conference call took place on Thursday between banker-dealers in the London silver market in the old process of fixing the benchmark silver price.
+The final conference call took place on Thursday between banker-dealers in the $3 billion (2 billion pound) a day London silver market in the old process of fixing the benchmark silver price.

 Driving the change has been the increased scrutiny of precious metals ‘fixes’ by European and U.S. watchdogs in the wake of benchmark manipulation in other financial markets.